facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 .. figure:: images/scenedataset_documentation_diagram.svg
     :width: 100em

-    A *SceneDataset* system diagram illustrating the correspondance between JSON configs and programmatic structures.
-Note that the *Simulator* controls instatiation of objects by accessing data cached within its internal *MetadataMediator*.
+    A *SceneDataset* system diagram illustrating the correspondence between JSON configs and programmatic structures.
+Note that the *Simulator* controls instantiation of objects by accessing data cached within its internal *MetadataMediator*.

 Programmatically, a *SceneDataset* consists of sets of *Attributes* objects detailing the configuration of individual objects, stages, scenes etc... which can be modified via C++ and python APIs (:ref:`habitat_sim.attributes`) and managed by *AttributeManager* APIs (:ref:`habitat_sim.attributes_managers`).

-These *Attributes* objects are improted from their corresponding .json files.
+These *Attributes* objects are imported from their corresponding .json files.
 See `ReplicaCAD <https://aihabitat.org/datasets/replica_cad/index.html>`_ for an example of a complete SceneDataset JSON config structure.

 The :ref:`MetadataMediator` aggregates all *AttributesManagers* and provides an API for swapping the active *SceneDataset*.
-It can exist independant of a :ref:`Simulator` object for programmatic metadata management and can be passed into the constructor via the :ref:`SimulatorConfiguration`.
+It can exist independent of a :ref:`Simulator` object for programmatic metadata management and can be passed into the constructor via the :ref:`SimulatorConfiguration`.

 The remaining documentation on this page details the *SceneDataset* JSON configuration options available at this time.